-We shed a big, bright light on Group 4’s operation and in the process described how their skimming attacks worked.
+We shed a big, bright light on Magecart Group 4’s operation and in the process described how their skimming attacks worked.
 However, more importantly, we took down crucial parts of their infrastructure.
 By taking down this infrastructure, we forced them to change their tactics and rebuild everything.
 Fortunately, this did not affect our ability to track them.

-Group 4 has registered close to a hundred new domains and set up a large pool of servers with which to route these domains and supply victimized websites with skimmers.
-When we described Group 4 in the Inside Magecart report, we noted them as one of the most advanced groups we’ve encountered given their rich history in the e-crime ecosystem.
+Magecart Group 4 has registered close to a hundred new domains and set up a large pool of servers with which to route these domains and supply victimized websites with skimmers.
+When we described Magecart Group 4 in the Inside Magecart report, we noted them as one of the most advanced groups we’ve encountered given their rich history in the e-crime ecosystem.
 This has proven to be even more true with their actions since: